10 Unhurried French Destinations for Fishing and Leisure

 Do your research before booking your excursion.
 If you are purely adventure-driven then there is nothing better than river or lake fishing as there are plenty across France, which will provide you with the wildest fishing experiences.

 All public Lakes and rivers require a fishing permit from the French government.
 You can find your license in local bait and tackle shops or can apply for it online.
-Cost of a weekly fishing permit is around 30-40 Euros while most of the private venues do not require any permits whatsoever.
+The cost of a weekly fishing permit is around 30-40 Euros while most of the private venues do not require any permits whatsoever.

 3. Right Time and Venue